-Household water quality in Charlotte County: Common Contaminants
+Household water quality in Greene County: Common Contaminants

-The most common contaminants found in household water in Charlotte County were total coliform bacteria, low pH, lead, manganese, iron, copper and E. Coli.
+The most common contaminants found in household water in Greene County were total coliform bacteria, low pH, copper, lead, manganese, sodium, and iron.

 Total coliform bacteria presence is an indication that surface water may be entering a well and other more harmful microorganisms may be present.
-Total coliform was found in 57% of the Charlotte County samples.
-E. coli were found in 9% of the samples and are a sign that human or animal waste is entering the water supply.
+Total coliform was found in 33% of the Greene County samples.

-Low pH (<6.5) can occur naturally in parts of Virginia geology. pH below 6.5 was found in 30% of samples.
+Low pH (<6.5) can occur naturally in parts of Virginia geology. pH below 6.5 was found in 32% of samples.
 Although not a concern in itself, low pH can be a driver of how corrosive the water is.
 Once the water enters the house it can result in metals such as copper and lead leaching into the water from plumbing components that contain these metals, such as brass fittings or copper pipes.

+Sodium can have negative health effects in excess levels.
 Iron and manganese are considered nuisance contaminants and can cause staining and a metallic taste.